vboussange/vboussange.github.io/content/post/primer_mechanistic_inference/index.md

     ComponentVector{Float64}(α = 1.5322556800023097, β = 1.0159023620691514, γ = 2.8926590524331766, δ = 0.9148575218436299)

-Nice!
-It seems that the optimizer did a reasonable job, and that we found a reasonable estimate of our parameters!
+The optimizer successfully converges to reasonable parameter estimates, demonstrating effective model calibration.

-> **Exercise: Hey, this is cheating!**
+> **Exercise: Joint inference of initial conditions**
 >
-> Notice that we use the true `u0`, as if we were to know exactly the
-> initial state.
-In a real situation, we need also to infer the true
-> state!
+> The current implementation assumes knowledge of the true initial state
+> `u0`, an unrealistic assumption in practical applications.
+In genuine
+> inverse problems, initial conditions must also be inferred from data.
 >
-> Can you modify the model to infer the true state?
+> Modify the inference framework to simultaneously estimate both
+> parameters and initial conditions.

 <details class="code-fold">
 <summary>